v-rgrace/Viva/Viva/insights/advanced/admin/import-business-data-azure.md

 ### 2. Authorize the blob container

-*Applies to: Azure Subscription Owner or Role Based Access Control Administrator*
+*Applies to: Azure Subscription Owner with at least Storage Blob Data Contributor permissions at the account level*

 Next, you’ll need to create a blob SAS URL or authorize **Workplace Analytics** service principal.
 Service principal authorization is the recommended and more secure approach.
 The blob SAS token does not have any built-in auditing capabilities.
 Follow the appropriate steps below for the method you choose.